ZhangJD-ong/Iterative-Cycle-consistent-Semi-supervised-Learning-for-fibroglandular-tissue-segmentation/README.md

 * Partial images and whole breast annotations are available at: https://github.com/ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation

 ### Tumor Segmentation Model
-* The tumor segmentation process is required to remove tumor enhancement for accurate BPE (Background Parenchymal Enhancement) quantification ratio.
+* The tumor segmentation process is required to remove tumor enhancement for accurate BPE (Background Parenchymal Enhancement) quantification.
 * A well-designed tumor segmentation assistant is available at: https://github.com/ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation

 ## Citation